Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Blindness

-\paragraph{From the POV of the Distinguisher.} The values of $\a, \r$ are unknown to the Distinguisher, and they follow a uniform distribution.
+\paragraph{From the point of view of the Distinguisher.} The values of $\a, \r$ are unknown to the Distinguisher, and they follow a uniform distribution.
 Hence the Distinguisher only knows a statistical mixture of all possible values, identical in both worlds:

-From this we can deduce that $\rho_{ideal, out, \x} = \rho_{real, out, \x}$ and so $\norm{\rho_{ideal, out, \x}-\rho_{real, out, \x}}_{\Tr\strut} = 0$, which concludes the proof.
+From this we can deduce that $\rho_{ideal, out, \z} = \rho_{real, out, \z}$ and so $\norm{\rho_{ideal, out, \z}-\rho_{real, out, \z}}_{\Tr\strut} = 0$, which concludes the proof.

 \end{proof}